awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ![Model](./images/model.png)

 18.  **Endpoint Configuration**:  Once we've setup our models, we can configure what our hosting endpoints should be.
 Here we specify the EC2 instance type to use for hosting, the initial number of instances, and our hosting model name.
 Again, we'll do this twice, once for each model we trained earlier.
-Here are the steps to do this via the SageMaker console:
+Here are the steps to do this via the SageMaker console (see screenshot below for an example of all relevant fields filled in for the Oregon AWS Region):

 - In the left pane of the SageMaker console, click **Endpoint configuration**.
 Click the **Create endpoint configuration** button at the upper right above the 'Endpoint configuration' table.